avadesh02/MangoNet-Semantic-Dataset/README.md

 The MangoNet semantic dataset contains 45 training images of size 4000*3000 and contains 4 test images of size 4000*3000.
 For each image the dataset contains a correspoding annotated image which is colored green in regions of mangoes and black in non mango regions.

+### Salient features of Dataset:
+1) Contains images with varied number of mangoes.
+2) Contains images with mangoes in different scale and size.
+3) Contains images with varying contrast and lighting.
+4) Contains images with mangoes present in vayinng amount of occlusion.

 Example images of the MangoNet Semantic Dataset: